Oxford STEM Winter School (Suzhou)

 *During laboratory practical sessions, instructors will provide instruction in both Chinese and English to assist students' understanding.
 Students who participate are required to have good English reading skills and be able to complete the graduation assignments in English (such as English academic presentations, short English experimental reports, etc.).

-• Obtain grade B in ASDAN EPQ related research.
+- Obtain grade B in ASDAN EPQ related research

-• English language level equivalent to IELTS level 6.0 or TOEFL 80, and grade A or a score of 7 in (I)GCSE related subjects.
+- English language level equivalent to IELTS level 6.0 or TOEFL 80, and grade A or a score of 7 in (I)GCSE related subjects

-*All students will have an online group meeting with their project mentors in June or July.
+* All students will have an online group meeting with their project mentors in January or February.

 Fee:

-• Include:Tuition, Certificate application, Teaching facility costs, Laboratory equipment and instrument usage, ASEEDER group leader service fee, Insurance
+【Includes】Tuition, Certificate application, Teaching facility costs, Laboratory equipment and instrument usage, ASEEDER group leader service fee, Insurance